-The online courses that I’m currently offering are listed below.
-The courses can either be completed week by week as the content is made available or in your own time.
-Once you have signed up you will have access to the course content for a year.
+The online courses that I offer are listed below.
+They are only available at certain times of the year dependent on the process but once you have signed up you have access to the content for a year.
+They are designed so that you can complete them at your own pace and you can log in to access them as many times as you like.
 If you have any questions about any of the courses then please contact me here.

 How to ecoprint on paper

 PLEASE NOTE this course is designed to be worked on at your own pace.
 Although sales end on 31st December once you have signed up you will have access to the content for a year.
 To access the content you will receive a link and password in your confirmation email – please scroll to the bottom of your email to find this.

 In this online course you will be introduced to the wonderful technique of ecoprinting (or botanical contact printing as it’s also known) and will learn how to create your own ecoprints on paper.
 Over three modules you will be taken through the steps to create your own prints.
 This technique can be done at home using a few basic materials and Autumn is a great time to have a go at this as there’s plenty of leaves available on the ground.